eiri/codenames/specs.md

 - encrypt broker init and use a room pass as a key for decryption so there will be no need to use lambdas to secure api key
+- try to make captainKey into player property, marshal it on presense member data, show it to others and restrict it to two, one on each team
+- better story on auth, it really should use tokens...

 ## Alternative message bus